How Do You Customize the Onboarding Processes for Different Industries?

 In addition to being particularly useful for virtual office tours and staff training, the technology can help to create a more exciting experience for new IT and tech recruits and demonstrate a company’s innovative approach to management.
 As well as helping new recruits to settle in, virtual training activities from task simulations to serious games can help employers to discover more about their workers and evaluate particular work-based skills such as communication and decision making.

 While some companies may be put off by the initial outlay required for VR technology, with the creation of accessible and reusable resources and training material, the use of VR could mean businesses save money on expensive live training sessions in the long term.
+This is but one of the onboarding best practices.

 Customize the Onboarding Processes for Different Industries